-If you’re an LGBT senior, you’ve most likely been through some trauma in your past — from feeling like you have to hide your sexuality to having people not accept your lifestyle.
+If you’re an LGBT senior, you may have been through some trauma in your past — from feeling like you have to hide your sexuality to having people not accept your lifestyle.

 And while things have gotten better in these areas over the years, now that you are looking for an assisted living or retirement community, you don’t want to have to take any steps backward.